RacecarJ/installRACECARJ/README.md

 # installRACECARJ
 <em>January, 2018</em>
+TO DO: Update ZED scripts for L4T 28.2.1
+TO DO: Update README

 Scripts in this repository will install ROS and the MIT RACECAR packages on a NVIDIA Jetson Development Kit.